Stadio Mario Rigamonti

 Address: Via Giovanni Novagani, 25133 Brescia

-Brescia practically never sells out in Serie B.
+Brescia don’t normally sell out in the Serie B.